HP (NYSE:HPQ) Updates Q3 2022 Earnings Guidance

-Several brokerages have recently commented on HPQ.
-Citigroup lowered HP from a buy rating to a neutral rating and cut their price objective for the stock from $40.00 to $38.00 in a report on Monday, May 23rd.
-Barclays dropped their price objective on HP from $30.00 to $29.00 and set an underweight rating for the company in a research note on Thursday, March 31st.
-StockNews.com upgraded HP from a hold rating to a buy rating in a report on Wednesday, May 4th.
-Morgan Stanley downgraded HP from an equal weight rating to an underweight rating and decreased their target price for the company from $34.00 to $31.00 in a report on Thursday, March 31st.
-Finally, JPMorgan Chase & Co. decreased their price objective on HP from $41.00 to $39.00 in a report on Wednesday, May 25th.
-Three analysts have rated the stock with a sell rating, eight have assigned a hold rating and three have given a buy rating to the company’s stock.
-According to MarketBeat.com, the company has a consensus rating of Hold and a consensus price target of $36.29.
+HP (NYSE:HPQ – Get Rating) last released its quarterly earnings data on Tuesday, May 31st.
+The computer maker reported $1.08 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.05 by $0.03.
+HP had a net margin of 9.61% and a negative return on equity of 188.59%.
+The company had revenue of $16.49 billion during the quarter, compared to the consensus estimate of $16.19 billion.
+During the same period in the previous year, the firm earned $0.93 earnings per share.
+HP’s revenue for the quarter was up 3.9% on a year-over-year basis.
+Research analysts forecast that HP will post 4.31 earnings per share for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, July 6th.
-Investors of record on Wednesday, June 8th will be given a dividend of $0.25 per share.
-The ex-dividend date of this dividend is Tuesday, June 7th.
-This represents a $1.00 annualized dividend and a dividend yield of 2.57%.
-HP’s dividend payout ratio (DPR) is presently 17.86%.
+A number of brokerages recently issued reports on HPQ.
+Evercore ISI reiterated a buy rating and issued a $42.00 target price on shares of HP in a research report on Friday, February 25th.
+Citigroup upped their price objective on shares of HP from $38.00 to $40.00 and gave the company a neutral rating in a research note on Wednesday, June 1st.
+StockNews.com lowered shares of HP from a buy rating to a hold rating in a research report on Friday.
+Morgan Stanley downgraded HP from an equal weight rating to an underweight rating and dropped their price objective for the stock from $34.00 to $31.00 in a report on Thursday, March 31st.
+Finally, JPMorgan Chase & Co. lowered their price objective on shares of HP from $41.00 to $39.00 in a research note on Wednesday, May 25th.
+Three research analysts have rated the stock with a sell rating, nine have given a hold rating and two have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock has a consensus rating of Hold and a consensus price target of $37.29.

-In other news, CFO Marie Myers sold 4,500 shares of the firm’s stock in a transaction dated Thursday, March 3rd.
-The stock was sold at an average price of $36.33, for a total value of $163,485.00.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, insider Alex Cho sold 53,874 shares of the firm’s stock in a transaction dated Wednesday, March 2nd.
-The stock was sold at an average price of $35.11, for a total value of $1,891,516.14.
+In other news, CEO Enrique Lores sold 34,000 shares of the stock in a transaction dated Friday, April 1st.
+The stock was sold at an average price of $36.27, for a total value of $1,233,180.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, CFO Marie Myers sold 4,500 shares of the stock in a transaction dated Thursday, June 2nd.
+The shares were sold at an average price of $39.91, for a total value of $179,595.00.
+Following the completion of the sale, the chief financial officer now directly owns 28,719 shares of the company’s stock, valued at approximately $1,146,175.29.
 The disclosure for this sale can be found here.
-Insiders sold 117,512 shares of company stock worth $4,207,909 over the last three months.
+Over the last ninety days, insiders sold 63,638 shares of company stock worth $2,332,503.
 Insiders own 0.22% of the company’s stock.

-Several hedge funds and other institutional investors have recently bought and sold shares of the company.
-Neuberger Berman Group LLC raised its stake in shares of HP by 23.4% in the first quarter.
-Neuberger Berman Group LLC now owns 288,813 shares of the computer maker’s stock worth $10,542,000 after buying an additional 54,676 shares during the period.
-EP Wealth Advisors LLC raised its stake in HP by 17.1% during the 1st quarter.
-EP Wealth Advisors LLC now owns 19,695 shares of the computer maker’s stock valued at $715,000 after purchasing an additional 2,876 shares during the period.
-Orion Portfolio Solutions LLC raised its stake in HP by 56.1% during the 1st quarter.
-Orion Portfolio Solutions LLC now owns 20,970 shares of the computer maker’s stock valued at $761,000 after purchasing an additional 7,539 shares during the period.
-Linscomb & Williams Inc. raised its stake in HP by 8.9% during the 1st quarter.
-Linscomb & Williams Inc. now owns 7,688 shares of the computer maker’s stock valued at $279,000 after purchasing an additional 631 shares during the period.
-Finally, Advisors Asset Management Inc. raised its stake in HP by 3.6% during the 1st quarter.
-Advisors Asset Management Inc. now owns 217,040 shares of the computer maker’s stock valued at $7,879,000 after purchasing an additional 7,553 shares during the period.
-81.94% of the stock is currently owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Belpointe Asset Management LLC grew its stake in shares of HP by 3.4% in the 4th quarter.
+Belpointe Asset Management LLC now owns 11,488 shares of the computer maker’s stock worth $433,000 after buying an additional 373 shares during the last quarter.
+KCM Investment Advisors LLC lifted its stake in HP by 4.4% in the first quarter.
+KCM Investment Advisors LLC now owns 9,551 shares of the computer maker’s stock worth $347,000 after purchasing an additional 400 shares during the last quarter.
+Linscomb & Williams Inc. raised its stake in shares of HP by 8.9% during the first quarter.
+Linscomb & Williams Inc. now owns 7,688 shares of the computer maker’s stock valued at $279,000 after acquiring an additional 631 shares in the last quarter.
+Certified Advisory Corp purchased a new position in HP during the first quarter valued at approximately $26,000.
+Finally, Carroll Investors Inc purchased a new position in HP in the fourth quarter worth $26,000.
+Institutional investors own 81.94% of the company’s stock.

 HP Inc provides products, technologies, software, solutions, and services to individual consumers, small- and medium-sized businesses, and large enterprises, including customers in the government, health, and education sectors worldwide.
 It operates through Personal Systems and Printing segments.
 The Personal Systems segment offers commercial personal computers (PCs), consumer PCs, workstations, thin clients, commercial tablets and mobility devices, retail point-of-sale systems, displays and other related accessories, software, support, and services for the commercial and consumer markets.